wp-plugins/work-the-flow-file-upload/README.txt

 14. Admin File Upload Default Options Screen Shot B.

 == Changelog ==
+= 2.2.0 =
+* Added extra shortcut field %%USER_ID%%.
+* Added extra shortcut field %%USER_GROUP_XXXX_EMAILS%%.
+A list of all the users of group XXXX emails addresses.
+Substitute XXXX with the required user group.
+* Added extra shortcut field %%ARCHIVE_USERS_FILES%%
+Triggers auto archiving of users upload directory and returns a download link for the file.
+Useful in automated email templates.
+* Added ability to attach multiple email templates to workflow stages (PRO Feature).
+* Fixed PHP Warnings with page redirects after deleting or cloning.
+* Fixed improper reordering of stages when there are 10 or more stages in a workflow and a stage is deleted.
+* Documentation updates.

 = 2.1.1 =
 * Fix issue with the 2.1.0 upgrade which could cause the PRO license key field to need re-entering under some circumstances.
 If affected please enter your PRO license key again.
 Apologies to anyone affected.